 The water table is the surface of a body of unconfined groundwater at which the pressure is equal to that of the atmosphere.

-A high water table area is defined as any area where the water table is within 1.8 metres, or 6 feet off the ground surface during the frost period up until the end of August or within 2.4 metres or 8 feet of the ground surface during the rest of the year.
+A high-water table area is within 1.8 metres of the ground surface during the frost period until the end of August.
+Or within 2.4 metres off the ground surface during the rest of the year.

-Having high water tables can have negative impacts, including:
+Having high water tables can have negative impacts:

-- Make land unusable for building work, or construction of roads or buildings.
+High water tables make land unusable for building work or the construction of roads or buildings.